-Did you ever watch a movie or television program and wonder what goes on behind the scenes?
-Warner Bros.
+If you've ever wondered what goes on behind the scenes during the making of a television show or major Hollywood movie, the Warner Bros.
 Studio Tour in Los Angeles gives visitors an opportunity to find out.
-For more than 75 years, Warner Bros. has been making movies at their Burbank studios, and they generously share their heritage with visitors.
+For more than 75 years, Warner Bros. has been making movies at their Burbank studios, and they generously share their heritage with visitors on daily tours of the facilities.

 Tips for Enjoying the Tour